Should I use a property manager?

 - The property is inspected every quarter, which you'll receive a full report on

-- Your maintenance organised so that the property stays at its current standard
+- Your maintenance organized so that the property stays at its current standard

 - Rent being checked and paid into your bank account every fortnight